microprediction/timemachines/README.md

     pip unisntall numpy
     pip install --upgrade numpy

-Then check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to decide which packages you want to utilize - they aren't in by default.
+Then check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) or otherwise decide which packages you want to utilize - they aren't in by default.

     pip install --upgrade darts